ShijieQ/EnglishForGraduateOfSEU/README.md

 - **Good ways to end a presentation**
 - **Techniques for handling questions**
 - **Functions of body language**
+  - Some research indicates that body language accounts for approximately 65% of human interaction - with words accounting for the rest
+  - 90% of the impression that we make when we first appear before an audience is formulated with the first 60 seconds.
+It is therefore vital to get not only the words right but also the gestures and Body Language
+  - Body language can also cancel or reinforce what we are saying verbally and it is essential that the two sets of messages agree

 - **Functions of pitch, pace and pause in a presentation**
+  - **Pitch:** This simply means the note at which you speak.
+Just as a musical instrument would be very dull if it was played using two or three notes so is the voice if a speaker has a restricted range.
+  - **Pace:** Pace is the rate at which you speak.
+It is important to vary the rate at which you speak in  order to add colour and variety to your voice.
+  - **Pause:** Pauses are very necessary in speech for a number of reasons and these are:
+    - Gives the speaker time to think
+    - Gives the audience time to absorb information
+    - Makes the speaker appear in control, authoritative and confident
+    - Useful for dramatic effect